Ronquières inclined plane

-The Ronquières Inclined Plane is a Belgian canal inclined plane on the Brussels-Charleroi Canal in the province of Hainaut in Wallonia that opened in April 1968 after six years of construction.
+The Ronquières Inclined Plane is a canal inclined plane on the Brussels-Charleroi Canal in the province of Hainaut in Wallonia, Belgium.
+It opened in April 1968 having taken six years to build.
 It is in the municipality of Braine-le-Comte and takes its name from the nearby village of Ronquières.

-The purpose of the construction was to reduce the delays imposed by the 14 locks (already reduced from 16 in the 19th century), which had hitherto been needed for the canal to follow the local topography.
+The plane was built to reduce the delays imposed by the 14 locks (already reduced from 16 in the 19th century) that had hitherto been needed for the canal to follow the local topography.

+By visiting this place

+The top of the tower offers a wide view over Nivelles and beyond (as far north as Brussels, the Atomium, the King Baudouin Stadium, the Koekelberg Basilica on a clear day).